kaykakaraka/takeaway/README.md

 ## User Stories

-As a customer
+`As a customer` \
-So that I can check if I want to order something
+`So that I can check if I want to order something` \
-I would like to see a list of dishes with prices.
+`I would like to see a list of dishes with prices.`
-    - likely to use a hash; name and price

-As a customer
+`As a customer` \
-So that I can order the meal I want
+`So that I can order the meal I want` \
-I would like to be able to select some number of several available dishes.
+`I would like to be able to select some number of several available dishes.`
-     - be able to pick the dish

-As a customer
+`As a customer` \
-So that I can verify that my order is correct
+`So that I can verify that my order is correct` \
-I would like to see an itemised receipt with a grand total.
+`I would like to see an itemised receipt with a grand total.`

-As a customer
+`As a customer` \
-So that I am reassured that my order will be delivered on time I would like to receive a text such as "Thank you!
-Your order was placed and will be delivered before 18:52" after I have ordered.
+`So that I am reassured that my order will be delivered on time` \
+`I would like to receive a text such as "Thank you!
+Your order was placed and will be delivered before 18:52" after I have ordered.`
-      - this one needs to use the twilio-gem and doubles

 ## Skills developed